 MS students have one oral examination at the end of their period of study.
 This includes both the thesis defense and general subject matter exam.

 Graduate students in the Ph.D. program are mainly funded by teaching assistantships, graduate research assistantships, fellowships, and training grants.
 With a few exceptions, we only accept Ph.D. students to whom we commit funding.
-Three years of funding from the Division of Nutritional Sciences is committed to incoming Ph.D. students who work with faculty in the Division of Nutritional Sciences.
-We encourage faculty to seek grant support for GRAs for their Ph.D. students who are beyond their 3rd year of study.
+Nine semester (4.5 years) of funding from the Division of Nutritional Sciences is committed to incoming Ph.D. students who work with faculty in the Division of Nutritional Sciences.
+We encourage faculty to seek grant support or fellowship funding for their Ph.D. students to allow them more time, if necessary, beyond 4.5 years to complete their Ph.D. program.
 We also encourage Ph.D. students to seek their own external funds.
 The Director of Graduate Studies and your faculty advisor can help you identify potential sources of funding.
 As long as Ph.D. students are making satisfactory progress and completing their degree work within a reasonable time period, we are committed to doing everything we can to ensure funding until successful completion of their degrees.

 As long as Ph.D. students are making satisfactory progress and completing their degree work within a reasonable time period, we are committed to doing everything we can to ensure funding until successful completion of their Ph.D. degree.
 The Division also expects faculty mentors and individual students to make reasonable efforts to apply for any appropriate sources of external funding.